Biodiversity

 Wildflower meadows are also important habitats that support small mammals, birds, bats, and a plethora of invertebrate species.
 They also store carbon – a wildflower meadow can store 30% more carbon than a flowerless meadow.

 As farming patterns change, several fields around the estate are passing back into the management and control of the charity.
-We plan to transform them from grazing pasture into pollinator friendly, species rich, native wildflower meadows.
+We have partnered with Ashdown Forest Conservators to graze fields to create pollinator friendly, species rich, native wildflower meadows.

 You can expect to see these meadows gradually springing into life over the coming years.
 In the meantime, we’re also creating pollinator friendly areas, including bee and butterfly banks and bug hotels.